Plan your annual leave smarter, not harder.

 | Christmas | 25 Dec (Fri) | 28 Dec (Mon) | 4 days (25–28 Dec) |

-💡 Pro tip: The Hari Raya Haji–Vesak Day combo (27 May–1 June) is the real MVP of 2026.
-With just two well-placed leave days, you unlock a full 6-day break — arguably the best leave hack of the year.
+💡 Pro tip: The Hari Raya Haji to Vesak Day combo (27 May–1 June) is the real MVP of 2026.
+Two well-placed leave days unlock a full 6-day break — comfortably the best leave hack of the year.
+The Vesak Day in lieu of Monday (1 Jun) does the heavy lifting.

 📖 Related Guide: YouTrip Withdrawal Guide For Singaporeans: ATM Fees & Limits